avaje/avaje-config/README.md

 - loads via system property `props.file` or environment variable `PROPS_FILE` (if defined)

-- loads via `load.properties` property
+- loads via `load.properties` property.

 We can define a `load.properties` property which has path locations for other properties/yaml files to load

-- loads test resources (if they exist)
+- loads test resources (if they exist, nb: Test resources are only visible when running tests)
     - application-test.properties
     - application-test.yaml
-Test resources are only visible when running tests.

-If no test resources where loaded then it additionally loads from "local dev" and command line:
+If no test resources were loaded then it additionally loads from "local dev" and command line:

-- loads from "local dev"
+- loads from "local dev".

 We can specify an `appName` property and then put a properties/yaml file at: `${user.home}/.localdev/{appName}.yaml` We do this to set/override properties when we want to run the application locally (aka main method)

 - loads from command line arguments

 Command line arguments starting with `-P` can specify properties/yaml files to load